SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - It's really important to make each task in a separate branch.
 In doubts, ask us.
 No respect of this point will be penalized.

+  - The images and web application have been modified since the previous lab.
+The web app does no more require a tag.
+An environment variable is defined in the Docker files to specify a role for each image.
+We will see later how use that.

 **DISCLAIMER**: In this lab, we will go through a possible manner to manage a scalable infrastructure where we can add and remove nodes without having to rebuild the HAProxy server.
 This is not the only one possibility to achieve such a goal.